 Placement options include:

-In partnership with Victoria University of Wellington, you will be supported to complete an 800 level post-graduate paper, HLTH550: Transition to Professional Nursing Practice.
+You will be supported to complete an 800 level post-graduate paper, in the second half of the graduate year.
 In addition to the post-graduate paper, six additional study days and a comprehensive clinical orientation will be provided.
-You will be provided with situated learning within your clinical setting and supported by the NETP coordinator, enthusiastic preceptors and clinical coaches.
+You will be provided with additional learning within your clinical setting and supported by the NETP Coordinator, enthusiastic Preceptors, Clinical Coaches, the Clincal Nurse Manager and Manaaki Hauora support.

 PDRP is a contemporary professional development framework which supports nurses and midwives to further develop knowledge and skills to provide safe and effective care.
 The programme acknowledges and develops a range of transferable clinical and personal skills, values and professionalism.
 It sets out a clinical career pathway for nurses from competent to expert/leadership practice.
 As a competence measurement tool, it makes explicit the minimum standards expected of every nurse.
 The programme has been approved by the Nursing Council of New Zealand.

-Registered nurse (RN) graduates are supported by the programme coordinator, clinical nurse managers, preceptors and nurse educators.
+Registered nurse (RN) graduates are supported by the programme coordinator, Clinical Nurse Managers, Preceptors, Taituara role, Clinical Coaches Nurse Educators.

 Each RN graduate has an assigned preceptor/s who have completed an approved academic education programme.
 Preceptors, and other members of the clinical team, work alongside RN graduates and support goal setting and opportunities for reflection.